-- 12.13.
-For each fishery, the Commission shall decide on a set of clear, pre-agreed rules or actions used for determining a management action response to changes in indicators of stock status or other indicators, as appropriate, with respect to reference points ('harvest control rules'). - 13.14.
-In particular, individual harvest strategies shall be used to determine the overall level of exploitation and/or intensity of fishing for a fishery using a pre-agreed formula. - 14.15.
-Notwithstanding paragraph 15 of this Annex, the Commission may decide to implement interim harvest control rules prior to a full management strategy evaluation being completed by the Scientific Committee.
+- 10. The Commission shall decide, based on the advice of the SC, on a set of clear, pre-agreed rules or actions used for determining a management action response to changes in indicators of stock status or other indicators, as appropriate, with respect to reference points ('harvest control rules'). - 11.
+Notwithstanding paragraph 12 of this Annex, the Commission may decide to implement interim harvest control rules prior to a full management strategy evaluation being completed by the Scientific Committee.